timothepoznanski/listeem/README.md

 ## Contributing

-If you want to contribute to the code, don't hesitate to open a pull request.
+If you want to contribute to this project, please visit [this link](https://github.com/Pozinux/listeem-app) where you will find the source code of Listeem.
+Don't hesitate to open a pull request.
 Thanks!

 ## Possible errors